Why We Need a Better Future, and How We'll Build It Together

-- To accelerate how we can build technology, we need to widen opportunity, mobility, and access for as many people to be able to contribute.
-There is no limit to man’s creativity therefore the more people that can build technology and build with technology, the more potential for economic growth there will be.2
+- We need to widen opportunity, mobility, and access to serve as many people as possible.
+Diverse experiences, perspectives, skill sets, and interests will help solve a wider range of problems.
+This can only add to a richer sphere of technological possibilities, more intelligent discourse, and more active participation from the population.
+There is no limit to man’s creativity, therefore the more people that can build technology and build with technology, the more potential for economic growth there will be.2

 - We need to spread genuine individuality and a love for the pursuit of truth.
 Individuality tied to a strong purpose enables man's greatest contribution.
 It helps people connect with their character, their gifts, their potential, and their art.
 We need to pursue truth and not merely accept what is spoonfed by the powers that be or manufacture narratives that are consistent with our biases.
 A more enlightened individuality can lead to greater economic, creative, and psychological freedom.
 The pursuit of truth leads to a more cultivated and more intellectually honest—rather than an intellectually bankrupt—society.

 - While technology provides leverage (through product, but most importantly, through distribution), it needs to be built on strong principles.
 What we build is essentially an approach to what we believe the world ought to be.
 Building things, while fun and exciting, has the potential to create an alternative future that wouldn't have been possible otherwise.
 On one end, no one cares.
 On another, it accelerates a particular version of the future.
 Therefore, we must build technology based on strong principles—even if not everyone agrees with it—from its very foundation and not merely as an afterthought.